 Palate cleansers originated in France and have been adopted worldwide.
 There is little written on palate-cleansing during a sumptuous, multi-course French meal.
 Instead, it has become something of a tradition, passed from generation to generation.
 Each region has a special ingredient, usually a locally produced product that the locals swear by.

 Sorbet is the most frequent palate cleanser and the one most adapted worldwide.
-The sorbet should be sharp in flavor, not sweet, as it is the combination of the cold, crisp and sharp flavor which works so well on any grease or strong tastes.
+The sorbet should be sharp in flavor, not sweet, as it is the combination of the cold, crisp, and sharp flavor which works so well on any grease or strong tastes.
+Try the apple and calvados sorbet, lime sorbet, or mint sorbet.

 Le Trou Normand